Why Train with ECA?

-The Energy Coordinating Agency’s John S and James L. Knight Green Jobs Training Center.
-ECA is a destination for individuals and professionals in the Energy Efficiency Industry to train and continue their careers.
+The Energy Coordinating Agency’s Knight Green Jobs Training Center is a destination for individuals and professionals in the Energy Efficiency Industry to train and continue their careers.
 We offer high quality trainings and both written and field exam testing in our state of the art LEED Certified Gold for Commercial Interiors Green Jobs Training Center.

 We ARE what we preach.
 We occupy a completely converted civil war era warehouse which usedto manufacture Civil War Union Army uniforms into the award winning and fully accredited training facility that houses all our operations, proving that reusing our building stock in the city and the nation as a whole can and does make business sense.

 To register for a class, please download the fillable form accessible below and return to ECA's Registrar via email.

 We’ve trained nearly 5,000 individuals in 21st Century careers since 2008 when we became the first Building Performance Institute (BPI) Affiliate in Pennsylvania.
 In 2012 we won accolades from the PA Dept of Labor for our ‘Federally Approved Apprenticeship Program’ and the City of Philadelphia as a ‘Center of Excellence’.
 In 2012 the International Standards Organization (ISO 9001:2008) certified us as one of their stand out Certified Training Centers.
 And in 2013 the Interstate Renewable Energy Council (IREC) decorated us as the First Accredited Training Center for Energy Efficiency in Pennsylvania, the First Energy Efficiency Affiliated Master Trainers in the Nation and, the cake topper, the Clean Energy Training Program of the Year.

 Come train with us and help us continue our tradition of excellence in the Green Economy.